The Right Seat Resources

-The purpose of these resources is to support child passenger safety education for families in multiple languages and for families who may experience low literacy.
+The purpose of the Right Seat resources is to support child passenger safety education for families in multiple languages and for families who may experience low literacy.

 These resources include a short, educational video and print resource presenting basic information from the original “Is your child in the right seat” postcard in English and 8 additional languages: French, Arabic, Mi’kmaq, Mandarin Chinese, Nepalese, Swahili, Somali and Tigrinya.